-I’m missing a bunch of teeth, now what am I gonna do….?
+I’m missing a bunch of teeth!
+What should I do?

 I’m missing a few teeth in one or both of my jaws.
 What can I do?

-I am NOT taking my teeth out at night.
-That ain’t gonna happen.
-What else can I do???
+I am uncomfortable with taking my teeth out at night.
+What else can I do?

-Welcome to the 21st century.
+Welcome to the 21st century!
 These days there are a myriad of solutions available so you do not have to have removable teeth.
 Implants, artificial tooth roots, can be placed in the jaw to provide “things” to which we can connect replacement teeth.
-You may have seen ads in the paper or on the boob tube about “All-on -Four” or “Teeth-in-a-Day”.
+You may have seen ads in the paper or on TV about “All-on -Four” or “Teeth-in-a-Day”.
 These are just two of the solutions available so you do not have to have a complete denture, a “plate”, or a removable partial denture.
-Implants allow us the ability to screw or cement replacement teeth in your mouth.
+Dental implants allow us the ability to screw or cement replacement teeth in your mouth.
 Implant-retained devices are not as bulky as dentures or partials, nor do they cover a large part of your mouth.
 They can feel more natural allowing you to eat and talk more comfortably.
 They can allow you to have a very nice smile, as well.